Landscaping work on the $97 million Gigafactory Austin site has already started (video)

 Tesla (TSLA) has successfully acquired the land for its next U.S. Gigafactory location in Austin, Texas.
 According to the local news agencies, the 2,000-acre land was bought for $97 million from building materials giant Martin Marietta.

-The deal for this land purchase was already completed even before Elon Musk unveiling the reasons for choosing Austin as the Cybertruck and Model Y Gigafactory last week.
+The deal for this land purchase was already completed even before Elon Musk unveiled the reasons for choosing Austin as the Cybertruck and Model Y Gigafactory last week.

-This is by far the best real estate deal that Tesla has made for a Gigafactory land globally after the 1,000 acres Gigfactory Nevada land that was given to Tesla for almost free by Lance Gillman and his partners in 2014.
+This is by far the best real estate deal that Tesla has made for Gigafactory land globally after the 1,000-acre Gigfactory Nevada land that was given to Tesla for almost free by Lance Gillman and his partners in 2014.

 Tesla Gigafactory Austin (Terafactory) location at the SH 130 & Harold Green Road marked on a satellite image.